 From the Bonner Foundation at www.bonner.org

-Bonners are placed with one community agency and work with them 8-10 hours each week through the academic year and two 300 hour summer commitments.
-The Allegheny Bonner Program partners with approximately 20 different community agencies working with issues such as hunger, education, literacy, health, youth enrichment, sustainability and community empowerment.
+Bonners are placed with one community non-profit agency and work with them 8-10 hours each week through the academic year and for one 300 hour summer commitment, followed by a second summer commitment at an away domestic or international non-profit.
+The Bonner Program partners with approximately 20 different local community agencies working with issues such as hunger, education, literacy, health, youth enrichment, sustainability and community empowerment.